96kevinli29/bics-PM-Labposter/README.md

     <h1>Poster Topic Registration</h1>
     <p class="muted">
       Group Poster Session · Bachelor in Computer Science · University of Luxembourg<br />
       <strong>Instructions:</strong> Select your group number and a topic.
 You must set a <strong>PIN</strong> to protect your registration.
-You will need this PIN to modify your choice later.
+You can modify your choice later by this PIN.
     </p>

     <div class="card">